ZionC27/IoT-Workplace-Safety-and-Security--Monitoring-with-Cloud-Processing/README.md

 - **Flame Sensor:** Detects the presence of a flame in front of the sensor.

-- **MQ-2 Gas Sensor:** Detects various gases like LPG, i-butane, propane, methane, alcohol, Hydrogen, and smoke in the surrounding.
+- **MQ-2 Gas Sensor:** Detects various gases like LPG, i-butane, propane, methane, alcohol, Hydrogen, and smoke in the surroundings.

 - **Collision Sensor:** Detects collisions with the sensor.